-Lori’s background has always been based in customer service.
-She studied business management in school and from her first job as circulation manager for an investment newsletter, an Office Manager for a Vocational Rehabilitation firm specializing in injuries related to workers compensation, to working as a Marketing Analyst at a small, boutique bank where she worked with customers to develop new products and offerings to meet their needs.
+Lori’s background includes years of customer service.
+She studied business management in school.
+Her employment history began serving as the circulation manager for an investment newsletter, and then the office manager for a Vocational Rehabilitation firm specializing in injuries related to workers compensation, and as a Marketing Analyst at a small, boutique bank, where she worked with customers to develop new products.
 Her goal has always been to discover better ways to meet the needs of customers.
-She believes her calling is in serving others and trying to find ways to meet their needs.
+She believes her calling is in serving others and providing personalized support.

 1. Did you struggle with weight during your childhood?